-- The tree is cursed with long destructive thistles
+- The branches of the tree are cursed with long destructive thorns

 - Fruit of the Tree of the knowledge of good and evil

-- The serpent deceived us by adding his corrupt teaching to Adonai’s Torah
+- The serpent deceived us by adding his corrupt teaching to HaShem’s Torah

-The tree is cursed with long destructive thistles:
+The branches of the tree are cursed with long destructive thorns:

 רבי אבא דעכו אמר: אתרוג היה, הדא הוא דכתיב (בראשית ג): ותרא האשה כי טוב העץ וגו’. אמרת צא וראה, איזהו אילן שעצו נאכל כפריו? ואין את מוצא, אלא אתרוג.פ